bobbytables/table_cloth/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install tablecloth

 ## Usage

-TODO: Write usage instructions here

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. CREATE A SPEC.
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request